Colorado Rep. Lauren Boebert cites ‘Christian morals’ in GOP victory speech

 Colorado Rep. Lauren Boebert credited God and her strong “Christian morals” for her primary victory in the state’s 4th District on Tuesday.

-“Glory to God!” she shouted at the start of her acceptance speech in Windsor, Colo.
+“Glory to God!” she shouted at the start of her acceptance speech in Windsor, Colorado.
 “Glory to God!”

 Boebert announced in late December she’d be leaving Colorado’s 3rd District, which she served since 2021, to compete for “the trust of grassroots conservative voters in the 4th District.”